 As part of our public benefit commitment, we aim to ensure that students are not deterred from applying to Regent’s University London because of financial difficulties.
 Each year we offer a number of means-tested University bursaries for full-time study on undergraduate programmes.

-Amount: Full fee waiver for the entire length of the course.
+Full fee waiver for the entire length of the course.
 Depending on the course, as part of the bursary awards package, bursary recipients will also receive a contribution of up to £3,000 towards the cost of a period of study abroad if it is a compulsory element to their degree programme.

-Level of study:
+Level of study

 You must meet the academic and means-tested criteria detailed below and hold an offer to study at Regent’s University London.
-Please supply your student ID number on your bursary application form.
+Please supply your student ID number on your application form.

 Students enrolling on a degree programme with integrated foundation at Regent’s are eligible to apply for the Regent’s bursary once they have commenced their foundation-level studies.
 If successful, the bursary would then apply to their degree-level studies.

 Scholarships and bursaries are limited to one award per student, with the highest value scholarship or bursary applying in such cases where one student is eligible to receive more than one award.